-The Liege Airport environmental policy
+The Liege Airport Environmental Policy

-Liege Airport’s primary objectives are the marketing and development of the Liege airport zone and its surroundings, attracting investors and industrial operators, and the commercial management of the airport.
+Liege Airport’s objectives are the marketing and the development of the Liege airport zone and its surroundings, attracting investors and industrial operators, and the commercial management of the airport.
 Liege Airport is responsible for managing the Liege airport facilities.

 Liege Airport is committed to the sustainable development of the airport as a hub for economic renewal, and logistical and transport excellence.

 Liege Airport is aware of the need for continuous improvement of its environmental management to ensure that as it expands its activities, it is respectful of natural environments and local communities.

 Since 2003, Liege Airport has integrated environmental protection into its business strategy, in keeping with current environmental legislation and regulations including pollution prevention.